THE CAMPERDOWN FARM TEAM

-GENERAL MANAGER // Emma is a founding PCF board member and has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
+FARM MANAGER // Emma is a founding PCF board member and has a background across small business, small-scale farming, urban sustainability, permaculture and education in slow living skills.
 She is passionate about the unique role urban farming has in our cities for local food production, reconnection to food, community building and education.

 BOARD OF DIRECTORS

 Pocket City Farms is a grass-roots not-for-profit established and governed by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.

 CHAIR + CO-FOUNDER // Emma has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
 She has a successful background in small business start-ups and marketing with skills in community engagement and managing events.
 Emma has a particular interest in sustainability across cities, personal lifestyle and food production.